 A birchwood cat house with two exits, designed for outdoor use, is available in both heated and unheated versions.
 The heated cat house version uses a low-wattage heater and comes with a heated pad to keep your cat warm and cozy on chilly nights.
 The unheated version is also comfortable with its plush cushion flooring, which provides a degree of insulation.

 This affordable outdoor cat house is made of sturdy wood and is spacious enough to accommodate medium-sized cats.
 Although it is not an insulated cat house and sits flat on the ground, it is a practical choice for pet owners looking for an affordable outdoor shelter for their cats.
 Customers have reported that the house needs to be covered in bad weather as rain and snow can damage it over time.
 However, assembly is easy and can be done without any additional tools.

 The dual exits make it easy for cats to escape if they sense danger from predators.
 Although the house is not specifically designed to be waterproof, it can be made more weather-resistant by using a tarp or placing it under a porch or eave.
 Overall, this is a good option for pet owners on a budget who want to provide their cats with a comfortable outdoor shelter.

 5. Outdoor Heated Kitty House Cat Shelter

-Outdoor Heated Cat House Shelter by K&H PET brand is includes a 20-watt heated bed that keeps your cat warm as they snuggle up and sleep.
-The bed is safety tested and is thermostatically controlled by an internal preset thermostat so you can be sure it won’t be too hot for your pet.
+The K&H PET brand’s Outdoor Heated Cat House Shelter comes equipped with a 20-watt heated bed that ensures your furry friend stays cozy and warm as they rest.
+The heated bed is safety tested and controlled by a preset thermostat, so you can be certain it won’t overheat.